DrMicrobit/dm-streamvalve/README.md

 # Usage examples

 ## Full example 1: get complete stream
-This example shows streaming complete Iterable, in this case a list of strings.
+This example shows streaming a complete Iterable, from start to end.
+In this case a list of strings.

 ```python
 from dm_streamvalve.streamvalve import StreamValve